 5° Friday, April 7, 2023 – morning

 The fifth workshop took a novel turn thanks to artist Mohamed Bourouissa and the HAWAF collective, of which he is a member, alongside Sondos Al-Nakhala, Mohamed Abusal and Salman Nawati.
 The HAWAF collective invited students from the Auguste Rodin school in Meudon and beneficiaries of the Apprentis d’Auteuil nonprofit to model a sculpture in cotton candy, in the guise of a cloud.
-For Gaza, an embargoed territory with no contemporary art museum, the collective imagines a museum of possibilities that stimulates the imagination and a vision of the future.
+For Gaza, a territory with no contemporary art museum, the collective imagines a museum of possibilities that stimulates the imagination and a vision of the future.
 SAHAB, the Museum of Clouds, will be accessible on the cloud via a digital platform and will map out the history and future of Gaza.

 6° Friday, April 7, 2023 – afternoon

 The last workshop brought together students from the École Monnet-Debussy and elderly beneficiaries of the Petits Frères des Pauvres, a nonprofit that fights against the isolation and loneliness of the elderly.
 The workshop was conceived by French-Vietnamese artist Thu Van Tran, who imagined a collective work made up of balloons inflated with helium cylinders, grouped together in a fishing net.
 At the end of the workshop, participants gathered and released the net containing the balloons, which flew up to the ceiling of the former airship hangar.
 Inspired by the lanterns of the traditional Vietnamese Mid-Autumn Festival and the lanterns of the Vu Lan Festival of the Dead, Thu Van Tran invited each participant to write a memory, a thought or a wish on a balloon, dedicated to our ancestors.